tryolabs/react-examples/kanban/README.md

 ![Screenshot of the app](img/kanban.png)

 This example will be, essentially, an underpowered Trello clone.
-Here we'll actually run a server and implement persistent storage with optimistic updating.
+Here we'll actually run a server and implement persistent storage of new tasks and deletion.

 ## The Server